Uniqueness and non-uniqueness pairs for the fractional Laplacian: Introduction

-Furthermore, the proofs of Theorem~\ref{thm:1.1}~\hyperref[item:3-thm1]{$(iii)$} and Theorem~\ref{thm:1.2} imply that the same pairs yield uniqueness and non--uniqueness, respectively, for the \emph{Hilbert transform}, as stated in Corollary~\ref{cor:1.3} below.
+Furthermore, the proofs of Theorem~\ref{thm:UP}~\hyperref[item:2-thmUP]{$(ii)$} and Theorem~\ref{thm:debranges-nup} imply that the same pairs yield uniqueness and non-uniqueness, respectively, for the \emph{Hilbert transform}, as stated in Corollary~\ref{cor:HT} below.
 Here the Hilbert transform is defined, for $f \in \Sp(\R)$, as